PowerMatcher/pv/readme.md

 ```

-`curl -X GET http://osm.procan-group.com/PvPanel/rest/pvs/` : if the server returns a 200 OK, the HTTP body represents the response all PV Panel production  (see below)
+`curl -X GET http://osm.procan-group.com/PvPanel/rest/pvs/` : if the server returns a 200 OK, the HTTP body includes all PV Panels and their productions (see below)

 ```
 <PvPanel>